 In the case of domestic payment transactions, Postbank Group offers all aspects of payment transaction processing.
 These services encompass the receipt of instructions (in both paper and paperless form), processing, account management (Disposition), clearing, the booking of entries, archiving and complaints investigation.
-In the case of paper-based payment transactions, Postbank Group offers the recording of payment documentation (digital inputting and recording of documents by means of scanners), the processing of payment documents by generating payment transaction data sets and the elimination of payment transaction differences as well as the archiving of paper documentation.
-In the account management field, Postbank Group offers the monitoring of customer account balances by checking incoming and outgoing payments as well as the archiving of data.
+In the case of paper-based payment transactions, Postbank Group offers the recording of payment documentation (digital inputting and recording of documents by means of scanners), the processing of payment documents by generating payment transaction data sets and the elimination of payment transaction differences as well as the archiving of customer account balances by checking incoming and outgoing payments as well as the archiving of data.